-Duplicate Divisions can be identified either by their Sales Ledger or a combination of their Company, Division and Postal/Zip Code.
+Duplicate Companies can be identified either by their Sales Ledger or a combination of their Company Name and Postal/Zip Code.
 If a duplicate is detected, the existing record will be used for assigning new Contacts.

 Once you've selected your preferred Import Rules, click the 'Next' button.

 The next step is to upload your populated import spreadsheet for the data import to validate the data.
 You can do this by either dragging and dropping the file in the highlighted area, or by clicking 'Select your spreadsheet' to use your File Explorer on your PC.